GarySimons/holiday-destinations/README.md

 ### Design Choices:

-The theme of this project is holidays and vacations, therefore my design choices are heavily influenced by positive colours and motifs. https://www.crazyegg.com/blog/colors-proven-to-boost-sales/ Using the resources in this blog I was able to pick out a colour scheme that has been proven to boost sales/interaction with a web page.
+The theme of this project is holidays and vacations, therefore my design choices are heavily influenced by positive colours and motifs. <a href='https://www.crazyegg.com/blog/colors-proven-to-boost-sales/'>This</a> Using the resources in this blog I was able to pick out a colour scheme that has been proven to boost sales/interaction with a web page.

 ##### Fonts:
 I chose to use the font LATO as it showcases a very simplistic style which compliments the minimalist nature of the overall site design.
 The focus of the content is to provide an informative experience for the customer, which heavily influenced my decision to choose a font that isn't too ambiguous.